Alcohol

 Hawaii Partnership to Prevent Underage Drinking (HPPUD)

-HPPUD is a partnership that the Coalition for a Drug Free Hawaii has whose mission is to “to prevent or delay the early onset of substance misuse, including underage drinking, through collaborative planning and community action.”
+HPPUD is a partnership that the Coalition for a Drug-Free Hawaii has whose mission is to “to prevent or delay the early onset of substance misuse, including underage drinking, through collaborative planning and community action.”
 Check out their great website here!

 How Does Alcohol Affect the Body?